inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 ---------
 ## 1. Preliminaries

-<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The recent advancements on deep neural network architectures, sustained on improved computational capabilities and larger, more comprehensive datasets, has propelled a vast amount of progress in the field of Machine Learning.
+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The recent advancements on deep neural network architectures, sustained on improved computational capabilities and larger, more comprehensive datasets, have propelled a vast amount of progress in the field of Machine Learning.
 This, coupled with better systems for vectorial representation of language structures in the form of embeddings, has put Natural Language Processing at the forefront of research and progress.
 The following subsections serve as an overview of major methods for different NLP tasks and the works that led to this implementation of seq2seq based on Ranzato et al. [6].</p>

 #### Embeddings